francescaagli/MC-and-HMC-simulations-of-a-Lennard-Jones-fluid/README.md

 Then I considered a variation of this algorithm by performing an Hybrid Monte Carlo simulation.
 The moves were not chosen randomly anymore but were taken from a velocity Verlet integrator and then accepted or rejected according to the Metropolis criterion.
 This type of simulation is something in between a Monte Carlo method and a Molecular Dynamics one.

 The two different simulations gave very similar results in all the quantities.
 The main differences were in the convergence time and the acceptance rate.
 Using the simple Monte Carlo simulation the moves were random resulting in an higher convergence time and in a lower acceptance rate, while using the Hybrid Monte Carlo simulation the moves followed the natural time evolution of the system resulting in a lower convergence time and in an higher acceptance rate.
-Considering all the different simulations performed in this project, the presence of an inverse correlation between the convergence rate and the acceptance rate was quite clear.

 ## Repository files